 Protein Supplementation and Athletic Performance

-First and foremost, you want to make sure you’re eating every 3-4 hours and a source of protein is included in each meal.
-To take your performance to the next level, you want to be sure you’re consuming protein around your workouts to maximize muscle growth and recovery.
-The best way to do this is to consume a source of protein, preferably in liquid form, 30 minutes before your workouts and within 30-60 minutes after your workouts.
+First and foremost, you want to make sure you’re eating a meal including a protein source every 3-4 hours.
+To take your performance to the next level be sure you’re consuming protein around your workouts to maximize muscle growth and recovery.
+The best way to do this is to consume a source of protein, preferably in liquid form, within 30-60 minutes after your workouts.

 Testing and Safety of Protein Powders